isabella232/OctoStyle/_pages/writing-for-octopus-tldr.md

 ### YAML front matter

 If the YAML front matter is missing entirely or in part validation will fail.
+See the [basic template](https://github.com/OctopusDeploy/blog/tree/master/templates/basic-template.md) for details.

 ### File or directory names are not all lowercase